rghisi/avr-os/avr/avr-libstdcpp/README.md

 the `<atomic>` library and its use as a dependency has been removed.
 This means that atomic functions and atomic store/load functions are not available.
-So if you are sharing serialized in an operating system or mixed program/interrupt mode, self-written atomic primitives are needed.
+So if you are sharing with in an operating system or mixed program/interrupt mode, self-written atomic primitives are needed.

-- **`<random>`:** There is no source of entropy whatsoever on these platforms in their standard configuration.
+- **`<random>`:** There is no sourcePort of entropy whatsoever on these platforms in their standard configuration.
 So `std::random_device` has been removed.